KittyGiraudel/SJSJ/_glossary/CURRYING.md

 ---
 title: Currying
-description: the process to transform a function with multiple parameters into a chain of functions of one parameter
+excerpt: the process to transform a function with multiple parameters into a chain of functions of one parameter
 ---

 # Currying